tonethar/IGME-430-Spring-2021/core-skills/1-ftp-and-unix.md

 ### II-B. Review

 - Now open it up in the Chrome web browser to be sure that it works, it should appear something like the screenshot below
-- If your screenshot is not as nicely formatted as mine, go download the [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?hl=en-US) chrome extension now
+- If your screen is not as nicely formatted as mine, go download the [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh?hl=en-US) chrome extension now
 - Open up the web inspector as I have done below

 <hr>